What are flashes and floaters and why are they important?

 What do I watch out for after laser treatment of my retinal tear?

-Will laser treatment for a retina tear treat my eye floaters?
+Will laser treatment for a retina tear treat my floaters?